-(1) 6 members from the general faculty, appointed by the President for 2-year terms; and

-(b) The registrar serves the committee as administrative adviser without vote.
+- (1) 6 members from the general faculty, appointed by the President for 2-year terms; and - (2) 3 students, designated by the Student Assembly for 1-year terms. - (b) The registrar serves the committee as administrative adviser without vote.

 The Committee on Admissions and Registration shall